mlrun/mlrun/docs/runtimes/load-from-hub.md

 ### Viewing the jobs & the artifacts  <!-- omit in toc -->

-There are few options to view the outputs of the jobs we ran:
+There are few options to view the outputs of the jobs you ran:

 - In Jupyter the result of the job is displayed in the Jupyter notebook.
 When you click on the artifacts it displays its content in Jupyter.
 - In the MLRun UI, under the project name, you can view the job that was running as well as the artifacts it generated.